Submit

 • The written determination shall be final, subject only to the right of appeal set forth below.

-If a policy violation is found, the hearing officer will outline reasonable steps to correct the effects of such conduct on the complainant and others and to prevent the recurrence of discrimination, harassment, or sexual misconduct, and retaliation.
+If a policy violation is found, the hearing officer will outline reasonable steps to correct the effects of such conduct on the complainant and others and to prevent the recurrence of discrimination, harassment, sexual misconduct or retaliation, and retaliation.
 Sanctions, remediation, and other appropriate actions are discussed further below.

 Complaints involving University employees may involve coordination with complainant and respondent supervisors; this is not a violation of confidentiality.